 Finite Difference Methods for Ordinary and Partial Differential Equations, Randall J. LeVeque

-This seems to be a standard reference on the theory, but I haven’t read it so I cannot say much.
+This seems to be a standard reference on the theory, but I haven’t really read it so I cannot say much.

 Mathematics has a rich history, and there are many books written on the subject.
 My favorite author is Jeremy Gray, and he has written a variety of books: